 The temporomandibular joint is the connection between the skull and jawbone on either side of the head.
 Disorders of this joint may include harm or discomfort in the muscles and nerves associated with this joint.
 The cause of TMJ pain may originate from an injury, disease, or an underlying joint issue in the body.
 Pain may also be felt in the neck, back, and shoulders.

-How Does the Human Jaw Work?
+How Does Our Jaw Work?

 When two portions of the skeleton meet in the body this is called a joint.
 Ligaments help the bones function together and stay closely connected to one another.
 Tendons connect the bones with muscles in the body.